-As of December 31, 2024, the occupancy rate of the REIT's IP Portfolio was 47.7% and the occupancy rate of the REIT's Total Portfolio was 59.3%.
-Strategic vacancies were created to prepare properties for redevelopment or disposition, as outlined in the Asset Recycling Plan (Arcueil, Sablière and Baldi).
-In addition, the main tenant of the Bad Homburg property vacated the premises in January 2024.
+As of March 31, 2025, the occupancy rate of the REIT's IP Portfolio was 47.1% and the occupancy rate of the REIT's Total Portfolio was 58.9%.
+Strategic vacancies are being maintained in the Arcueil and Baldi properties in support of planned redevelopment or disposition initiatives as outlined in the Asset Recycling Plan.
+Excluding properties designated for asset recycling, the Total Portfolio occupancy rate was 81.3%.